-A. The Parties are partners in the partnership/members of the limited liability partnership (LLP) or shareholders in the company (as appropriate) known as (Please insert name of company, limited liability partnership or partnership).

-Hereinafter referred to as 'the Business'

-- B. The Parties desire to make provision for the sale and purchase of any Party's share of (Partnership), interest in (LLP) or shares in (Company) the Business (hereinafter referred to as 'the Share') in the event of his death by creating options for the sale and purchase of such Share. - C. For the purpose of this Agreement the Business shall include any successor partnership, LLP or limited company to which the entire business of the Business has been transferred and any other partnership, LLP or company specified in a memorandum signed by all the Parties.
+Α. The Parties are partners in the partnership/members of the limited liability partnership (LLP) or shareholders in the company (as appropriate) known as (Please insert name of company, limited liability partnership or partnership).
+Hereinafter referred to as 'the Business' B. The Parties desire to make provision for the sale and purchase of any Party's share of (Partnership), interest in (LLP) or shares in (Company) the Business (hereinafter referred to as 'the Share') in the event of his incapacity giving rise to payment of a critical illness benefit under a policy effected by that Party and which is held subject to a suitable trust for the primary benefit of the other Parties in conjunction with this Agreement, (hereinafter referred to as 'Incapacity') by creating: Enter "x" in appropriate box. (i) an option to the incapacitated Party for the sale of such Shares or (ii) options for the sale and purchase of such Shares.
+C. For the purpose of this Agreement the Business shall include any successor partnership, LLP or limited company to which the entire business of the Business has been transferred and any other partnership, LLP or company